summa-dev/summa-solvency/backend/README.md

 Reminder: This demonstration takes place in a test environment.
 In real-world production, always ensure that the Summa contract is correctly deployed on the target chain.

-### 3. Submit Proof of Solvency
+### 2. Submit Proof of Solvency

-Before generate inclusion proof for every user of the current round, You should submit proof of sovlency to Summa contract.
+Before generate inclusion proof for every user of the current round, You should submit proof of solvency to Summa contract.
 Currently, we made this as mandatory way to commit the root hash of the Merkle Sum Tree.

 Without this process, It seems the user may not trust to the inclusion proof for the round. becuase the `mst_root` is not published on contract.
 More specifically, it means that the `mst_root` is not correctly verified on the Summa contract.